brunetton/i3-workspacesgrid/readme.md

   - download this files to anywhere you want in your system
   - copy (or move) `i3-workspacesgrid.ini.tpl` to `i3-workspacesgrid.ini`
   - edit `i3-workspacesgrid.ini` to match your needs
-  - run `i3-grid.py print-i3-conf` and copy/paste outputed lines to your i3 config file
+  - run `i3-grid.py print-i3-conf` and follow instructions (comment given lines / copy/paste outputed lines to your i3 config file)
+  - run `i3-grid.py start-server` (and keep that program running)
-  - restart i3 inplace (`$mod+Shift+r` by default)
+  - restart i3 (`$mod+Shift+r` by default)

-(do not move the program then, or run `i3-grid.py print-i3-conf` again and replace generated lines)
+(do not move the program files then, or run `i3-grid.py print-i3-conf` again and replace generated lines)

 ## TODO

   - display a nice fullscreen grid overlay showing workspaces when jumping
-  - remove ini file to pass all conf by arguments ?
-After all, this is not intended to be called manually, and all i3 conf stuff should be on i3 conf file